greati/logicantsy/README.md

 make test
 ```

-# Project structure (`/sources/include`)
+# Project main structure ()
+- `/sources/include`
     - `/cli`: stores all code related to the CLI application
     - `/apps`: stores the code for the applications, like the axiomatization algorithm
     - `/core`: all core code
         - `syntax.h`: code related to connectives, signatures and formulas
         - `common.h`, `utils.h`: pieces of code of interest to other pieces of code
         - `exception.h`: any exception code goes here
         - `/combinatorics`: code related to combinatorics tasks, like generating all subsets of another set
         - `/exception`: folder holding codes for exception (yes, this *must* be unified with `exception.h` in some moment)
         - `parser`: stores code for parsing formulas and other entities (only formulas for now)
         - `printers`: code that attempts to separate the printing of entities from their logic
         - `proof-theory`: code related to proof-theory concepts
         - `semantics`: code related to semantics, like truth-tables and generalized matrices
+- `/sources/tests`: here you may find how to use the classes

 # CLI